Raphael-devlpr/Supplier-Management-System/README.md

 ,
 [GitHub](https://github.com/Raphael-devlpr)..

-##  You will need a MySQL Database & Node installed..
+##  You will need a MySQL Database & Node installed...

-## Create .env file
+## Create ..env file
 Create a .env file to store your database credentials.